-(v) GSA use of the Government purchase card for micro-purchases shall follow the instructions under GSA Order 4200.1A CFO.

-(d) Change order authority.
-Contracting officers may authorize COR change order authority in accordance with the limitations in GSAM 543.202, Authority to issue change orders.

-(e) If the HCA determines that the considerations listed under GSAM 542.302(c) warrant the establishment of a contract administration office, a contracting officer with an unlimited warrant may authorize contract administrative functions in accordance with GSAM 542.302(d).
+- (v) GSA use of the Government purchase card for micro-purchases shall follow the instructions under GSA Order OAS 4200.1, Use of the GSA Purchase Card. - (d) Change order authority.
+Contracting officers may authorize COR change order authority in accordance with the limitations in GSAM 543.202, Authority to issue change orders. - (e) If the HCA determines that the considerations listed under GSAM 542.302(c) warrant the establishment of a contract administration office, a contracting officer with an unlimited warrant may authorize contract administrative functions in accordance with GSAM 542.302(d).